ulrik101/FoodApp/README.md

 # FoodApp

-We would like to make a program that uses Google Maps to help users find a restaurant.
+We made a program that uses Google Maps to help users find a restaurant.
 People are usually willing to spend more for higher quality food and less for lower quality food.
-We will use this idea to rank restaurants for people as a ratio of price and review ratings.
+We will use this idea to rank restaurants for people as a ratio of review ratings and prices.
 __Installment Instructions:__

 _If you still need to download python3 type:_